- Tanks containing fuel under pressure may explode if tank integrity is altered, causing severe injury or death.

 - Take to a municipal collection program, if available, or save for a household hazardous waste collection event, if offered.

-- Check the Yellow Pages under "Gas - Propane" or search online for a company that will accept tanks for reuse.
+- Check an online search engine such as Google or Bing for a company that will accept tanks for reuse.

 - Scrap metal yards may also accept empty tanks.